|

 history of the banjo: From its origins in West Africa and its travel with the

-slaves to the USA, over the reduction of the 5-string banjo of the 19th century
+slaves to the USA, via the reduction of the 5-string banjo of the 19th century

 to the 4-string rhythm banjo, played with a plectrum, in the early New Orleans

-Jazz and in the Dixieland music, the 5-stringers in the American Old Time Music
+Jazz and in the Dixieland music, the 5-stringers in the American - especially

 (Frailing, Clawhammer styles), the development of the three-finger Scruggs-style

-in the developing Bluegrass music of the late 40s, the banjo use in the folk revival of
+in the developing Bluegrass music of the late 40s, the use of the banjo in the folk revival of

 the 60s (Pete Seeger), up to modern interpreters like